-At The Data Incubator we run a free eight-week data science fellowship to help our Fellows land industry jobs.
-We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring data scientists.
+At The Data Incubator we run a free eight-week Data Science Fellowship Program to help our Fellows land industry jobs.
+We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring Data Scientists.
 Aviv was a Fellow in our Fall 2016 cohort who landed a job with our hiring partner, Argyle Data.

 My background is in Geosciences.
 I was a climate modeler so I had a substantial amount of experience with scientific computing (numerical linear algebra, differential equations, data assimilation, etc).

 What do you think you got out of The Data Incubator?

 Two things.
 First, I got my first exposure to data science in a non-academic setting: what sort of problems data scientists might be tasked with solving within a company, and the tools they use to do so.

 Second, and more importantly, I got to know a fantastic group of people and make valuable connections.
 I got the interview for my current position based on a recommendation from a friend from my cohort who had been hired prior to me (we now work together, which is great!).
 Recently, I got another email from a friend indicating that he would be happy to refer me to his company if I wished.
 I don’t know if I just happened to have been part of a particularly great cohort, but I really did have a blast going through the incubator with them, and I look forward to keeping in touch with all of them for years to come.